yxp010/yield-and-blocks-prework/README.md

 Once again, our `#each` method is yielding each element of the array to the accompanying block.
 The code in the block is executed, using each successive element from the array, as the iteration proceeds.

+## But...why?

+This might be hard to understand at this early point in your programming career, but programs are pretty much:

+* Data we manipulate
+* Actions that change the data (behavior)

+Sometimes we want to pass "data" to a method.
+A `sum` method would expect to have two numbers passed into it.
+A `multiply` method would expect to hae two numbers passed into it.
+These are examples of passing _data_.
+But what if you could pass a _behavior_ to a method.
+You might write `artihmetic(number1, number2, the_concept_of_multiplication)`, but if you wrote this, you could also do `arithmetic(number1, number2, the_concept_of_division)`.
+As you grow more powerful in the magic of Ruby, this will seem less and less strange.
+Many Rubyists _use_ blocks for a long time before they ever _write_ code that uses blocks.
+That's OK.
+Even if you don't feel confident _writing_ blocks after this lesson, you can develop some empathy for how Ruby is _thinking_ when we use functions that "take blocks."
+We'll return to this example at the end.

+## "What's Happening In There, Ruby?"

 But how do `#each` and the other iterators like `#collect` actually pass, or yield, each successive element to the accompanying block?
-Under the hood, these methods rely on the `yield` keyword.
+These methods rely on the `yield` keyword.

 Let's take a closer look at `yield` and try to build our own custom methods that utilize it.